alexandraant161803/EDAN70/README.md

 # NLP and Semantic Measures for analysing psychological constructs
 Project in Computer Science - EDAN70

-This repository contains code for a project in the course EDAN70 during the spring semester of 2021.
+This repository contains code for a project.
+We investigate if we can predict whether a person is diagnosed with depression, anxiety, both or not using their responses to questions.

+## Setup

 ## Authors